- Learn to understand and use the rank theorem.

 The nullity of a matrix written is the dimension of the null space

-According to this theorem in Section 3.7, the rank of is equal to the number of columns with pivots.
-On the other hand, this theorem in Section 3.7 implies that equals the number of free variables, which is the number of columns without pivots.
+We know that the rank of is equal to the number of pivot columns (see this theorem in Section 2.7), and the nullity of is equal to the number of free variables (see this theorem in Section 2.7), which is the number of columns without pivots.
 To summarize:

 In other words, for any consistent system of linear equations,